-Organic reach is a challenge
+Organic reach is a challenge.

 One of the best benefits of social media is that it is free.
 Businesses can post promotional content without the site prompting them to pay.
 But with the constant changes in social media platforms, connecting with your target audience becomes increasingly challenging.

-The problem, especially for small businesses, is that they will eventually have to pay for ads to boost their posts for a wider reach and paying for ads doesn’t necessarily translate to income.
+The problem, especially for small businesses, is that they will eventually have to pay for ads to boost their posts for a wider reach, and paying for ads doesn’t necessarily translate to income.

-You don’t own the platform
+You don’t own the platform.

 Understand this: you are merely using their space to promote your business which means, your customers are also their customers.
 The social media site controls what they see on it and what they can do.
 Plus, when problems occur on the social media site you are using, it will disrupt the flow of work of your marketing team.
 You can’t post if there is ongoing site maintenance.

-If your business is using search engine optimization as part of your marketing strategy, then heavily leaning on social media is a bad idea.
+If your business uses search engine optimization as part of your marketing strategy, then heavily leaning on social media is a bad idea.
 SEO is about measuring whether your strategy is effective.
-Google detecting data coming from social media can be a long shot since they only show a small percentage of social media on their search results because social media content is only visible on search engines when they follow their flow.
+Google detecting data from social media can be a long shot since they only show a small percentage of social media on their search results because social media content is only visible on search engines when they follow their flow.